edwardsharp/versionz/README.md

 hi from version 0.0.1! 👋
 hi from version 0.0.2! 👋
 hi from version 0.0.3! 👋
-hi from version 0.0.4! 👋
-ohai! this is newFn in version 0.0.4!!
+ohai! this is newFn in version 0.0.3!! hi from version 0.0.4! 👋 ohai! this is newFn in version 0.0.4!! hi from version 0.0.4! 👋 ohai! this is newFn in version 0.0.4!!
 ```